 You can also use this pot as a slow cooker and a rice cooker, and it sautés foods better than the competition.
 We like that Duo’s stainless steel pot is more durable than the nonstick inserts that come with other cookers.

 Instant Pot Ultra 10-in-1 Electric Pressure Cooker, Sterilizer, Slow Cooker, Rice Cooker, Steamer, Sauté, Yogurt Maker, Cake Maker, Egg Cooker, and Warmer, 6 Quart, 16 One-Touch Programs

 We recommend the Instant Pot Ultra 6-Quart if you want an electric pressure cooker with sleeker controls and more cooking options—including one for low-temperature, sous-vide-like cooking.

-With a dial and a large LCD screen, its interface is more streamlined than that of the Instant Pot Duo 6-Quart.
+Its interface is more streamlined with a dial and a large LCD screen than that of the Instant Pot Duo 6-Quart.
 Rather than repeatedly punching “+” or “–” buttons, you can quickly adjust the time, temperature, and pressure settings with a spin of a dial.

 People living more than 3,000 feet above sea level may appreciate the altitude-adjust function, which allows you to enter your elevation so that the machine can adjust cooking time and temperature accordingly.

 Making meals can be stressful and time-consuming, but an electric pressure cooker will do much work for you.
 Like with a slow cooker, you add your ingredients to a pressure cooker, seal the lid, turn it on, and walk away.
 But instead of simmering all day, you can cook dinner in an electric pressure cooker in well under an hour (including prep time).

 Pressure cookers speed up traditional braising, stewing, boiling, or steaming methods by trapping steam inside the pot.
 As pressure increases, it raises the boiling point of water and can cook foods more quickly.